 City police spokesman Senior Commander.
 I Ketut Untung Yoga Ana said Playboy chief editor Erwin Arnada also was named a suspect in the same case after being questioned at police headquarters.

-on the magazine's cover on April 7, for allegedly violating the Criminal Code on indecency.
-Although many people considered the content tame, even by the standards of cheesecake tabloids here, MAPPI contended it was pornographic and would contribute to
+appeared on the magazine's cover on April 7, for allegedly violating the Criminal Code on indecency.
+Although many people considered the content tame, even by the standards of cheesecake tabloids here, MAPPI contended it was pornographic and would

 Police said they consulted experts on language, religion, culture and journalism before opening the probe into the magazine.